sharife/bluenotetx/site/content/why/_index.md

 ---
 title: "Cancer-Related Distress is Epidemic"
-cta: Learn more
-link: cbsm
 image: /img/hero-why-v2.png
 blurb:
-    text: "There are 18 million cancer patients and survivors in the United States today, and nearly half of them experience some form of psychological distress, such as depression or anxiety."
+    text: "There are about 18 million cancer patients and survivors in the United States today.
+Nearly half of all cancer patients experience psychosocial distress, anxiety, or depression."
 intro:
-    heading: "Cancer-Related Distress Hurts"
     image: /img/info-01.svg
     caption: >-
-      Only 1 out of every 5 cancer patients currently has access to cancer-specific mental health care to alleviate their distress.
+      Fewer than half of patients who experience cancer-related distress are referred to mental health care specialists.
     text: >-
-      Depression and anxiety can make it hard for cancer patients to stick with treatment and increase their time in the hospital as they undergo cancer care.
-Emerging evidence in breast cancer patients suggests that it may be important to manage cancer-related distress to reduce the risk of cancer recurrence.
+      If left untreated, these feelings can lower a cancer survivors' quality of life and may negatively affect survival.
+The National Comprehensive Cancer Network has proposed guidelines for the delivery of mental health care services in oncology, which include screening patients for signs of distress and implementing a treatment plan to address these needs with a mental health care specialist.
     text2: >-
-      In addition, few patients have access to cancer-specific mental health care. **Only 1 out of every 5 cancer patients currently has access to cancer-specific mental health care to alleviate their distress.** Cognitive behavioral stress management (CBSM) has been tailored to cancer patients and shown in numerous clinical studies to improve emotional well-being, physical health and overall survival.
+      Unfortunately, fewer than half of patients who experience cancer-related distress are referred to mental health care specialists.
+Prescription digital therapeutics that help to treat cancer-related distress have the potential to help close this cancer treatment gap.
+These may incorporate cognitive behavioral stress management (CBSM), which has been tailored to cancer patients and shown in numerous clinical studies to improve emotional well-being, physical health and overall survival.
 cbsm:
     heading: About Cognitive Behavioral Stress Management
     image: /img/science-cbsm.png